Johnmusyomi/alx-pre_course/0x01-git/README.md

+Update README file..
 Some text for this read me